weblabsaus/Spider-Chat/README.md

-The official page for Spider Chat
+This is the developer documentation for Spider Chat by @codelabsaus